Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Interactions with other dogs require careful management.
 Without early and ongoing socialization, same-sex aggression or territorial behavior may emerge.
 This factor can complicate service work in environments where other working dogs are present.

-The breed's protective nature conflicts with public access requirements.
-Service dogs must remain neutral toward strangers approaching their handler.
-Dogo Argentinos naturally guard their person, making stranger interactions problematic without extensive counter-conditioning.
+Service dogs must remain neutral when strangers approach their handler.
+Dogo Argentinos naturally guard their people and may interpret close contact as a threat without careful counter-conditioning.

 Understanding legal frameworks helps handlers know their rights and responsibilities when training any breed as a service dog.
 These laws apply universally, but breed temperament affects practical compliance.